-Methods: The universe of the study, which was conducted using a descriptive and correlational research design, consisted of nurses (n=180) working in surgical clinics and intensive care units of a university hospital in the Mediterranean region between March and June 2024, and the sample consisted of 162 nurses (88%) who were actively working during the study period and agreed to participate in the research.
-The data were collected by using the "Personal Information Form", "Nursing Profession Self-Efficacy Scale," and "Attitude Toward Evidence-Based Nursing Scale" after the nurses were informed about the study and their verbal consent was obtained.
+Methods: The population of the study, which was conducted using a descriptive and correlational design, consisted of nurses (n=180) working in the surgical clinics of a university hospital in the Mediterranean region between March and June 2024.
+The sample of the study consisted of 162 (88%) nurses who were actively working during the study period and accepted to participate in the study.
+The data were collected by using the "Personal Information Form", "Nursing Profession Self-Efficacy Scale" and "Attitude Toward Evidence-Based Nursing Scale" after the nurses were informed about the study and their verbal consent was obtained.
 Descriptive statistics and correlation analysis were used to evaluate the data.
 Ethics committee approval and institutional permission were obtained to conduct the study.

-Results: It was found that the professional self-efficacy levels of surgical nurses were good (mean= 67.4 ± 9.6) and their attitudes towards evidence-based nursing were moderate (mean= 44 ± 5.3).
-In addition, a statistically low, positive and significant relationship was found between professional self-efficacy levels and attitudes towards evidence-based nursing (r=0.212, p<0.001).
+Results: It was found that the professional self-efficacy levels of surgical nurses were good (mean= 67.4±9.6) and their attitudes towards evidence-based nursing were moderate (mean= 44±5.3).
+In addition, a statistically low, positive and significant relationship was found between professional selfefficacy levels and attitudes towards evidence-based nursing (r= 0.212, p< 0.001).